openedx/frontend-component-header/docs/using_custom_header.rst

 ``mainMenuItems``
 *****************

 The main menu items is a list of menu items objects.
-On desktop screens, these items are displayed on the left, to the right of the logo icon and to the left of the secondary menu.
+On desktop screens, these items are displayed on the left side next to the logo icon.
 On mobile screens, the main menu is displayed as a dropdown menu triggered by a hamburger icon.
 The main menu dropdown appears below the logo when opened.

 Example: